-India has a dual polity system consisting of the Union Legislature at the national level and State Legislatures at the state level.
-It is a federal parliamentary democratic republic.
+India has Union Legislature at the centre and State Legislatures at the state.
+It is a federal country.
 The bicameral Union Government consists of the President of India in which the upper house i.e. Rajya Sabha represents the state of the Indian federation it is also known as a legislative council or Vidhan Parishad.
 Another side the lower house i.e. Lok sabha represent the people of India.
-The nominated or elected person to both the houses of parliament are known as members of parliament and the same structure is followed by the state in which the lower house is referred as a legislative assembly and the people who are elected or nominated are referred to as Member of Legislative Assembly (or MLAs).
-In a given constituency the candidate with a high number of votes wins the seat and the party or the union of parties with a majority has the first opportunity to form a government.
+The nominated or elected person to both the houses of parliament i.e Lok Sabha and Rajya Sabha are known as members of parliament (MP) and people who are elected or nominated at state level are referred to as Member of Legislative Assembly (or MLAs).
+In a given constituency the candidate with a maximum number of votes wins and the party or the union of parties with a majority has the first opportunity to form a government.